 Prior to this, Kirstein and Silfverskjold had described 4 members of 3 generations of a Swedish family with violent falls triggered by fright, stress, unexpected stimuli, or surprise (18).

-A review and a 60-year follow-up of this family has been reported by Paucar and associates, who also found that this was due to the R271Q mutation in the GLRA1 gene (31).
-The term hyperxplexia was later corrected to hyperekplexia (from the Greek word ekplexis, meaning surprise; hyper is to emphasize excessive) by Gastaut and Villeneuve in a report describing sporadic cases (16).
+A review and a 60-year follow-up of this family has been reported by Paucar and associates, who also found that this was due to the R271Q mutation in the GLRA1 gene (32).
+The term hyperxplexia was later corrected to hyperekplexia (from the Greek word ekplexis, meaning surprise; hyper to emphasize excessive) by Gastaut and Villeneuve in a report describing sporadic cases (15).

-For the discovery of other genes involved in hyperekplexia (SLC6A5, GLRB, GPHN, and ARHGEF9) see Etiology section.
+For the discovery of other genes involved in hyperekplexia (SLC6A5, GLRB, GPHN, ARHGEF9, and others) see Etiology section.